OpenMined/PyAriesFL/README.md

 13) Coordinator request proof connection is from a valid hospital.
 If proof is valid, the coordinator adds this hospital to the list of the trusted connections.

-14) Hospital to request proof that the coordinator connection is from a certified research.
+14) Hospital to request proof that the coordinator connection is from a certified researcher.
 If so add to list of trusted connections.

 15) Either add another trusted connection between a new hospital and current researcher by repeating steps 11 - 14

 or..

 16) In the coordinator terminal initiate training process which loops through all trusted hospital connections in turn, sending a message containing the model.
-The hospital checks if the message is from a trusted research, if so they initiate the training process using their private date.
+The hospital checks if the message is from a trusted researcher, if so they initiate the training process using their private date.
 Once complete the trained model is sent back to the coordinator who validates the model and forwards it onto the next trusted connection.

 ![Researcher coordinates federated learning](./figures/VanillaFL.png)